iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient Inequality Part I.md

 Convexity of $f$ is not necessary for the claim to hold.
 This is true for all non-convex but differential $f$ as well.

+A variational inequality characterize the iterates generated through the proximal gradient mapping.

 #### **Lemma 0.2 | Proximal gradient optimality inequality**
+> ...

 ---